AcademySoftwareFoundation/OpenColorIO/docs/configurations/aces_cg.rst

 Please note that some of the color spaces (e.g. for texturing) are not officially part of the ACES specifications but are included because they are widely used in VFX, animation, and games.

+The most recent version of the CG config is based on ACES 2.0.

 The latest version of this config may be downloaded from the Releases page of its GitHub `repo. <https://github.com/AcademySoftwareFoundation/OpenColorIO-Config-ACES/releases>`_